 (2) Why do you know the guy who brought this dish?

-A preoccupation with strings as the object of study necessarily misses the point of grammatical constraints, since it artificially affords (1) (which has zero remaining meanings) different status than (2) (which has a non-zero number of remaining meanings).
+A preoccupation with strings as the object of study necessarily misses the point of grammatical constraints, since it artificially affords (1) (which has zero remaining meanings) different status than (2) (which has a non-zero number of remaining meanings) – even though both examples manifest the effects of the CNPC equally (in both cases, the CNPC “knocks out” exactly one putative pairing of form and meaning).

 But this is not Chomsky’s point, I don’t think.
 He seems to be saying that structures (or form-meaning pairings) cannot be bifurcated into grammatical and ungrammatical, either.
 As best I can tell, he has offered two arguments for this view over the years – and both of them are unsound.